Blind Brook High School: Math Team

 The Blind Brook Math Team was one of the more popular academic teams at the school.
 Approximately 60 students took part in six competitions throughout the school year.
 In 2006 and 2007, the team finished 5th and 8th, respectively.

 Model UN

 The Blind Brook Model United Nations club attends several conferences throughout the school year.
-Blind Brook delegates have won awards at Brown University, Johns Hopkins University, and Cornell University, including Best Delegate, Outstanding Delegate, Honorable Mention, and Verbal Commendation.
+Blind Brook delegates have won awards at Brown University, the University of Pennsylvania, Boston College, Johns Hopkins University, and Cornell University, including Best Delegate, Outstanding Delegate, Honorable Mention, and Verbal Commendation.

 Student government

 The Blind Brook student government is split up into four organizations: Congress, Senate, a Shared Decision-Making Team, and class officers.

 Congress

 Congress is an elected body of Blind Brook High School which is composed of elected students, faculty, student-related personnel, administration, parents, and Board of Education members.
 Congress is responsible for policy decisions within the school.
 In 2011 and 2012, Congress held a school-wide Career Day.